 Apply Security Policies to the VM-Series

-Now that you have created the steering rules on Panorama and pushed them to the NSX-V Manager, you can now use Panorama for centrally administering policies on the VM-Series firewalls.
+Now that you have created the redirection rules on the NSX-T Manager, you can now use Panorama for centrally administering policies on the VM-Series firewalls.

 To manage centralized policy, attach the dynamic address group as a source or destination address in security policy and push it to the firewalls; the firewalls can dynamically retrieve the IP addresses of the virtual machines that are included in each security group to enforce compliance for traffic that originates from or is destined to the virtual machines in the specified group.